weichihl/KVS_WebRTC_on_AmebaPro/README.md

 ### Application example source
 The examples for AmebaPro application is the SDK/common/example file.
 All the example provide related files including .c,.h, and readme.
 The readme file explains how to compile and important parameter.
 After opening IAR, the first step is adding example source code(.c) into application_is -> utilities -> example(right click example and choose Add -> Add Files or drag-and-drop the file into it ).
 After adding example code, user should use platform_opts.h to switch on the example.
-For example, if users are going to use DCT function, compile flag CONFIG_EXAMPLE_DCT should be set to 1, which means
+For example, if users are going to use KVS WebRTC, compile flag CONFIG_EXAMPLE_KVS_WEBRTC should be set to 1, which means
-`#define CONFIG_EXAMPLE_DCT 1`
+`#define CONFIG_EXAMPLE_KVS_WEBRTC 1`
 In platform_opts.h so that the example function in example_entry will execute.
 After this procedure, rebuild application_is project to execute the example.

 ### Peripheral example source